-When it comes to writer music, I like ambience and I prefer that gloomy.
-Stories like the dark ones I write tend to thrive on shadows.
+When it comes to writer music, I like ambience and I prefer that on the gloomy side.
+Stories like the dark and strange ones I write tend to thrive on shadows.
 This means that a lot of bright notes and melodies are counter intuitive.

-The internet is a many cornered place.
+Our internet is a many cornered and cavernous place.
 We all know that.
-My constant search for writer music leads me to odd nooks, curved roads and crannies.
+My search for writer music leads me to odd nooks, curved roads and crannies.
 Out of a recent Bandcamp exploration, I discovered UK based Gizeh Records and one of their signature bands, A-Sun Amissa, aka Richard Knox.

 Once I listened to one A-Sun Amissa album, I was hooked.
 I ended up binging all of them, never getting enough of the autumnal moods.